#Gradle & Build Systems

 Repeat Step 2 with an empty project to hold shared models.

-Repositories can be local (e.g. a large company can maintain its own repository of internal or external libraries), or external (e.g. a collection of public libraries).
+We'll use a public online repository for this course.
 The most popular Java/Kotlin repository is mavenCentral, and we'll use it with Gradle to import any external dependencies that we might require.

 You can control the repository that Gradle uses by specifying its location in the build.gradle.kts file.
 By default, Maven Central should already be included.